paragonie/paseto/docs/03-Implementation-Guide/01-Payload-Processing.md

 `key-id` is a public number that is associated with a particular key which is not supplied by attackers, any other fields stored in the footer MUST be distrusted until the payload has been verified.

+## Future Changes to Payload Processing

+The payload processing SHOULD NOT change after version 1.0.0 of the reference implementation has been tagged, signed, and released; only the cryptography protocols will receive new versions.

+In the event that this turns out to not be true, we will change the first letter of the version identifier (`v`) to another ASCII-compatible alphanumeric character.

+However, we hope to never need to do this.